 French wrestler Tiger Tim DeLisle was born in Marseilles on 7th May, 1905, but moved to Montreal in Canada when he was just six years old.
 He took up amateur wrestling aged seventeen and seven years later turned professional, having been taught the professional style by Eugene Tremblay, one of the world's top lightweights at the time.
 Our earliest record of the Tiger in Britain is in March, 1933, and from then on he seems to be a permanent fixture until shortly before the outbreak of the Second World War.
 One of the lighter men Tiger had some cracking bouts in Britain against Harold Angus and Mike Howley.
 Enjoyed and respected by the fans his rough style, sometimes outside the rules, did little to endear him to the British public.
 From the autumn of 1939 and throughout the Second World War DeLisle wrestled in Canada.
 He returned to Britain following the second world war in 1948 and 1949, with our last recorded match in Canada in 1955.

 Wally was a one-eyed exiled Channel Islander who lived near Strangeways Prison in Manchester.
-Five and half feet tall (he said) and a typical bantam cock of a lightweight bristling with ideas and ambition. he trained at the Balck Panther gym and wrestled just about everyone under fourteen stone: Ian St John, Johnny Clancy, Tiger Delmonte, Ali Gil, Shem Singh, Mark Wayne, Mad Dog Wilson, Eddie Rose, Cyril Knowles, Jack Dempsey, Gustav LeBrun and, I do belive, Johnny Saint in a tag bout.
+Five and half feet tall (he said) and a typical bantam cock of a lightweight bristling with ideas and ambition.
+He trained at the Balck Panther gym and wrestled just about everyone under fourteen stone: Ian St John, Johnny Clancy, Tiger Delmonte, Ali Gil, Shem Singh, Mark Wayne, Mad Dog Wilson, Eddie Rose, Cyril Knowles, Jack Dempsey, Gustav LeBrun and Johnny Saint in a tag bout.

 Wally worked on Matt Moran's fairground wrestling booth for years and could handle himself in a tight spot against any one.
 His unfulfilled ambition was to get in the ring with Mick McManus.
 He did once jump the ring on Jackie Pallo and they had a ten second dust-up before being separated by the referee and seconds.